DouglasUrner/Writings/cs-and-society/too-many-useful-things.md

 [^agile]: Agile in a software development methodology that emphasizes frequent releases of (quite likely incomplete and imperfect) applications so that end users can try it out and provide feedback.

 [^living]: A wage that enables a person to support themselves and their dependants at a "civilized" standard -- to have the necesities, to save enough to be free from econmic stress, and to enjoy a modicum of leisure.

+[^go]: [Amazon Go](https://en.wikipedia.org/wiki/Amazon_Go) is a chain of cashierless convinience stores run by Amazon where a computer vision system tracks you in the store and notes your purchases (the items you take out with you).